 For more information on the orchestra, please contact Dr. John Rutland, String Area Coordinator firstname.lastname@example.org

 All students who are in the percussion studio are required to participate in percussion ensemble as part of their service to the PAS Student Organization; non-majors are also invited to participate.
 Students are placed into chamber ensembles with which they work on a single piece throughout the entirety of a semester, and they receive coachings from Prof. Smith.
 Students present their work on the UCM Percussion Ensemble Concert that occurs every semester.

 For more information on the percussion ensemble, please contact Dr. Alex Smith, email@example.com

 An ensemble comprised of technology-based instruments.
 This ensemble is open (via audition) to any UCM student who performs on laptop, turntables, or other technology-based instrument.
 The group performs new compositions, arrangements of traditional works, and pieces for indeterminate instrumentation.
 Each year, the group issues an international call for works, selecting pieces for performance written by living composers from around the world.

-For more information on the New Technologies Ensemble, please contact Dr. Jeff Kaiser, firstname.lastname@example.org
+For more information on the New Technologies Ensemble, please contact Dr. Elisabeth Stimpert, firstname.lastname@example.org

-For more information on the Guitar Ensemble, please contact Tom Pender, firstname.lastname@example.org
+For more information on the Guitar Ensemble, please contact Prof. Tom Pender, firstname.lastname@example.org